 – Howard Beale

 Then there was Hans Christian Andersen’s wonderful tale, The Emperor’s New Clothes — a story that’s been read by countless clueless adults who believed Andersen was writing about other people’s foolishness.
-By playing the self-deceptive game of “look at those dummies,” generation after generation of well-meaning grown-ups squandered valuable opportunities to help themselves, and the children they were influencing, gain invaluable insights into how afraid we all are to be the first to speak up about absurdities most prefer to ignore.
+By playing the self-deceptive game of “look at those dummies,” generations of well-meaning grown-ups squandered valuable opportunities to help themselves, and the children they were influencing, gain invaluable insights into how afraid we all are to be the first to speak up about absurdities most prefer to ignore.

 There’s an important difference between yesteryears’ satirists and today’s researchers.
 Modern brain scanning equipment makes it possible to get past the satirizing, critiquing, and complaining.
-For the first time in history, scientists can explain how dopamine-induced addictions keep just about everyone behaving like self-deceptive buffoons who never seem to figure out we’re the ones being satirized.
+For the first time in history, scientists can explain how dopamine-induced madness and addictions keep just about everyone behaving like self-deceptive buffoons who never seem to figure out we’re the ones being satirized.